MarkusWandel/battery-tester/doc/manual.md

 When the electronics are powered up, resistor R13 tries to turn on transistor Q1, which then pulls the Arduino's input pin low.
 This indicates "OK".

-Any installed batteries will pull the transistor's base voltage lower via resistor R14, to try to turn the transistor off.
+Any installed batteries will draw current away from the transistor's base connection resistor R14, to try to turn the transistor off.
 The exact turnoff voltage depends on the ratio of  R13 to R14.
 100 ohms was experimentally determined to turn off the transistor, and therefore turn on the Arduino's input pin, if any battery has a voltage of about -16 millivolts or lower.
 Because of the charge diodes, the lowest-voltage battery (i.e. the backward one) "wins" over the other batteries.

-It is important that the negative voltage not reach the Arduino even if the circuit is depowered and the transistor can't turn on.
+It is important that the negative voltage not reach the Arduino even if the circuit is depowered and the 22K ohm resistor does not draw current.
 This is the case because of the built-in diode action of the transistor's emitter-base junction.
-In other words, a negative voltage coming in via R14 can't "pull" on the Arduino's input pin through the transistor.
+A negative voltage coming in via R14 can't "pull" on the Arduino's input pin through the transistor.
-R14 can be omitted, i.e. replaced by a direct connection, if you don't mind the tester saying "Battery Backwards!" and refusing to operate when a completely dead battery (0 volts) battery is installed.
-Such a battery could well be backwards and would, in that case, be damaged by trying to charge it.
+R14 can be omitted, i.e. replaced by a direct connection, if you don't mind the tester saying "Battery Backwards!" and refusing to operate when a completely dead (0 volts) battery is installed.
+Such a battery could well be backwards and would, in that case, be damaged by trying to reverse charge it.
 In my device, with R14 at 100 ohms, a completely dead, 0 volts battery will be allowed.
 ## I2C Voltage Conversion
 The Arduino runs on 5V, whereas the LCD runs at 3.3V.
 SPI is an "open collector" protocol, meaning, the logic high level is determined by a pullup resistor.
 Thus it is possible, with discipline, to connect the Arduino directly to the LCD.
 However, if the Arduino's internal pullup resistors are used, they will pull the logic level above 3.3V.
 External pullup resistors to 3.3V would be needed.
 Even then, if the Arduino actively drives the signal high, the display's maximum input voltage level will be exceeded.
 Rather than deal with all that, a simple MOSFET voltage converter is used.
 [This web site](https://www.hobbytronics.co.uk/mosfet-voltage-level-converter) shows how these work.
 Instead of wiring it up from scratch, a cheap 4-channel converter module is used.
 The Arduino's 3.3V output is sufficient to power the converter and the LCD including backlight.
 ## Sources of Inaccuracy
 This is a device that measures something.
 As such it should be built to instrument grade.
 It isn't.
 The relays are cheap generic ones, and the Arduino's analog-digital converter, while pretty accurate, is no multimeter.
 The following sections show sources of inaccuracy and how they are dealt with.
 ### Stray Resistance
 As mentioned earlier, heavy gauge wire is used where stray resistance would throw the measurement off.
-The 14 gauge wire is overkill, resulting in fractions of a milli-ohm of maximal interconnect resistance, but I had that gauge of wire available.
+The 14 gauge wire is overkill, resulting in fractions of a milli-ohm of maximal interconnect resistance, but I had that gauge of wire handy.
 Regular thin hookup wire would be insufficient.

 The battery holders are of a type that has very sturdy metal contact tabs.
+The screw terminals on the relay module are tightened well.
 ### Load Resistor Accuracy
 The load resistors are supposed to be 3.3 ohms.
 The Arduino needs this value for voltage-current conversions.
 Are the resistors really 3.3 ohms?
 It's hard to measure such a low resistance with hobbyist gear.